techoraye/metetch/README.md

 ## 💻 Usage

 ### Basic Display

 ```bash
 metetch
 ```

-Displays beautiful system information with real-time updates in a modern, minimal design.
+Displays the minimal/compact information by default.
+For the full detailed view use `--full`.

 ### Minimal/Compact Display